leighseverson/countyweather/README.md

 ### Pulling daily data

-The `daily_fips` function can be used to pull daily weather data for all monitors within the geographic boundaries of a county.
+The `daily_fips` function can be used to pull daily weather data for all weather stations within the geographic boundaries of a county.
 This daily weather data comes from NOAA's Global Historical Climatology Network.
-When pulling data for a county, the user can specify date ranges (`date_min`, `date_max`), which weather variables to include in the output dataset (`var`), and restrictions on how much non-missing data a monitor must have over the time period to be included when generating daily county average values (`coverage`).
-This function will pull any available data for monitors in the county under the specified restrictions and output both a dataset of average daily observations across all county monitors, as well as a map plotting the stations used in the county-wide averaged data.
+When pulling data for a county, the user can specify date ranges (`date_min`, `date_max`), which weather variables to include in the output dataset (`var`), and restrictions on how much non-missing data a weather station must have over the time period to be included when generating daily county average values (`coverage`).
+This function will pull any available data for weather stations in the county under the specified restrictions and output both a dataset of average daily observations across all county weather stations, as well as a map plotting the stations used in the county-wide averaged data.

 Here is an example of creating a dataset with daily precipitation for Miami-Dade county (FIPS code = 12086) for August 1992, when Hurricane Andrew stuck: